-Originally from Tokyo, and now based in London, Anchorsong is a highly-fêted producer and solo live act whose early champions include Huw Stephens and NYLON magazine.Read more
+Originally from Tokyo, and now based in London, Anchorsong AKA Masaaki Yoshida is a highly-fêted producer, and solo live act, renowned for crafting immersive and rhythmic releases.

-Anchorsong has become globally recognised for his unique live shows, which many people have described as “like watching a painter drawing on a white canvas”, as he creates electronic music completely live using a sampler (MPC2500) and a keyboard, right in front of the audience.
-While he mainly performs solo, he frequently augments this setup with a string quartet, for a truly spellbinding show.
+Anchorsong has become globally recognised for his unique live shows, which many people have described as “like watching a painter drawing on a white canvas”.
+He creates electronic music entirely live using an MPC2500 and keyboard, right in front of the audience.
+While he mainly performs solo, he frequently augments this setup with a string quartet, for a genuinely spellbinding show.

 Early on in his career, Anchorsong wowed the crowds at SXSW and found himself the subject of increased attention, going on to make several appearances on BBC Radio 1 with radio play from Rob Da Bank and a live Maida Vale session for Huw Stephens’ In New Music We Trust show in early 2010.
 Having put out three successful EPs in Japan, all of which were released as double packs containing a CD and a live DVD, Anchorsong’s international debut, ‘The Lost & Found EP’ was released on his own label, Case Study.